Personalised Meta-path Generation for Heterogeneous GNNs: Experiments

-\textbf{Semi-supervised node classification}.
-We present the results of semi-supervised node classification in Table~\ref{tab:res_node_class}, where competing methods that don't support semi-supervised settings keep their unsupervised settings.
-We report the average \emph{Micro-F1} and \emph{Macro-F1} of $10$ runs with different seeds of each model.
-As shown in the table, RL-HGNN\textit{++} performs consistently better than other competing methods across different proportions and datasets.
-On IMDB, the performance gain obtained by RL-HGNN\textit{++} over the best competing method (MAGNN) is around (3.7\% - 5.08\%).
-And the GNNs, including all GNN models designed for homogeneous and heterogeneous graphs, perform better than shallow heterogeneous network embedding models, which demonstrates that the usage of heterogeneous node attributes benefits the performance significantly.
-On DBLP, the performances of all models are overall better compared with results on IMDB.
-It is interesting to observe that different from the results on IMDB, the shallow heterogeneous network methods obtain better performances than homogeneous GNNs.
-That said, the heterogeneous relations on DBLP is useful for the node classification task.
-RL-HGNN\textit{++} outperforms the strongest competing method up to $2.4\%$, it demonstrates the generality of RL-HGNN\textit{++}.
+\textbf{Semi-supervised Node Classification}.
+We present the results in Table~\ref{table:res_node_class}, in which competing methods that cannot support semi-supervised settings utilise the unsupervised settings.
+PM-HGNN\textit{++} performs consistently better than all competing methods across different proportions and datasets.
+On IMDb, the performance gain obtained by PM-HGNN\textit{++} over the best competing method (MAGNN) is around ($3.7\%-5.08\%$).
+GNN models designed for homogeneous and heterogeneous graphs perform better than shallow HGRL models.
+This demonstrates that the modelling of heterogeneous node attributes improves the performance significantly.
+On DBLP and ACM, the performances of all models are overall better compared with the results on IMDb.
+It is interesting to observe that different from the results on IMDb, the shallow heterogeneous network methods, i.e., JUST and NSHE obtain better performances than a few number of homogeneous GNNs.
+That said, the heterogeneous relations on DBLP and ACM are useful for the node classification task.
+PM-HGNN\textit{++} apparently outperforms the strongest competing method (i.e., MAGNN) up to $2.4\%$, showing the generality and superiority of PM-HGNN\textit{++}.
+In addition, among unsupervised competing methods, NSHE obtains better performance than other unsupervised methods, showing that network schema in HIN is helpful to obtain better representations.

-In addition, we also have an interesting observation that RL-HGNN outperforms the competing methods in most cases on the IMDB dataset, but performs less outstanding than the strongest baseline in most cases on the DBLP dataset.
-We argue the reason is that the labels in the DBLP datasets are more accurate than those in IMDB and DBLP contains much richer heterogeneous relations.
-Since RL-HGNN can only generate one meta-path for each node, which is not sufficient compared with baselines with many human-defined meta-paths.
-In contrast, RL-HGNN\textit{++} can arrive at the best performances at both datasets, thanks to its design of defining meta-paths with comprehensive information.